-Pepper, a Democrat, was the representative for Iowa's 2nd congressional district from 1911 to 1915.
+Pepper was the representative for Iowa’s 2nd congressional district and was a Democrat.
+He served from 1911 to 1915.

 From Apr 1911 to Dec 1913, Pepper missed 69 of 333 roll call votes, which is 20.7%.
 This is better than the median of 32.2% among the lifetime records of representatives serving in Dec 1913.
 The chart below reports missed votes over time.